 Concussions in Youth Sports

-Past research has been studied by a panel of experts regarding concussion risks for youths playing contact sports.
+Past research has been studied by a panel of experts regarding the risks and effects of concussions in youth sports.
 This includes most sports such as soccer and football.
 There is no evidence suggesting the age kids should start participating in sports linked to potential brain injuries.
 The study showed no evidence current headgear decreases the concussion risk.
 The report of thirteen researchers was published in the JAMA Pediatrics journal.
 Medical literature was studied regarding the long term effects of concussions in youths.
 This enabled the researchers to establish guidelines.

 Concussions in Sports Facts